scottbale/noted/dev-log.md

     git log --grep="blarg"

+### Is a commit in branch?

 Assuming a commit `a21bf32` is found, see what (local and remote) branches it's in:

     git branch -a --contains a21bf32
+    git tag --contains a21bf32

 ## 2/10/15